pusher/docs/docs/channels/library_auth_reference/pusher-websockets-protocol.md

 { "event": "pusher:connection_established", "data": String }
 ```

-Where the `data` field is a JSON-encoded hash of following format:
+Where the `data` field is a JSON-encoded string of following format:

 ```json
 { "socket_id": String "activity_timeout": Number }